Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 **License choice**: This determines how others can legally use, modify, or distribute your code.
 Common options include MIT (very permissive), GPL (requires derivatives to be open source too), or Apache (balanced protection for contributors).

-When I created a repository for my personal website, I made it public to showcase my work, chose an MIT license to let others reuse components, and added a .gitignore specifically for the React framework I was using—decisions that saved me headaches later on.
+When I created a repository for my personal website, I made it public to showcase my work, chose an MIT license to let others reuse components, and added a .gitignore specifically for the React framework I was using decisions that saved me headaches later on.

 ## 3. Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

-The README is essentially the front door to your project—it's typically the first thing people see when visiting your repository.
+The README is essentially the front door to your project it's typically the first thing people see when visiting your repository.
 A good README can mean the difference between someone using your project or moving on to the next option.

 A well-written README should include: